Llangammarch Wells

 It is the smallest of the four spa villages of mid-Wales, alongside Llandrindod Wells, Builth Wells and Llanwrtyd Wells.
 The spa was focused on a barium well, which is now closed.

-The old village is centred on the parish church of St Cadmarch, which is a grade II* listed building.
+The old village is centred on the parish church of St Cadmarch, a Grade II* listed building in Powys.
+The church graveyard contains the grave of Theophilus Evans, a former vicar of the church, to which was added, at his own request, the mortal remains of his grandson, Theophilus Jones (historian), the noted historian of Brecknockshire, who wrote the two-volume History of the County of Brecknock (1805-1809) and other works.
+Jones wrote about 'Llangamarch or Llangammarch' in Volume One of his History.

 Llangammarch station is on the Heart of Wales Line with trains provided by Transport for Wales.
-It lies on Route 43 of the National Cycle Network.
+It lies on National Cycle Route 43 of the National Cycle Network.

 Llangammarch Wells Golf Club (now defunct) was founded in 1904.
 The club and course disappeared in the 1950s.

-The community includes the small settlements of Tirabad and Cefn Gorwydd, birthplace of John Penry (1563 – 29 May 1593) the martyr, who was born at Cefn Brith farm.
-The farm is signposted but the old farmhouse is not the original building.
+The community includes the small settlements of Tirabad and Cefn Gorwydd, birthplace of John Penry (1563–1593) the martyr, who was born at Cefn Brith farm.
+The farmhouse is not the original building.

 Governance

 For elections to Powys County Council, Llangamarch is covered by the Llanwrtyd Wells electoral ward.